jeremyngcode/Spotify-Playcount-Checker/README.md

 Inputting a wrongly formatted or invalid Spotify URI / URL will result in a mischievous cheeky pokemon appearing, don't try it! <br>

-The app is currently able to fetch data for 3 categories of which one of two page types will be served depending on the category as per below.
+The app is currently able to fetch data for 4 categories of which one of three page types will be served depending on the category as per below.

 1. Artist page ([playcount-artist.html.j2](templates/playcount-artist.html.j2)) for <em>Artist</em> queries. <br>
    <img src="https://github.com/jeremyngcode/Spotify-Playcount-Checker/assets/156220343/d841fee7-eee3-4d46-b822-26a73a42610a" alt="sample-artist-page-light" width="600">